Texas Independence & Heritage Day Celebration

 The community celebrated our Texas Independence Day and Seymour’s Heritage Day in the beautiful City Park.
 The event begins with the presentation of Texas Battle Flags by special guest riders from Vernon, TX, the Santa Rosa Palomino Club.
 Entertainment fills the day with Mexican Dancers in native costume, A Lead & Lace Shoot out, and authentic chuck wagon cooking.
 Dutch Oven sampling, a special appearance of History re-in-actor Jeff Bearden as the GWCT drover Seymour Munday, live entertainment of cowboy Music from Prairie Moon, vendors, a quilt show, a cake walk, a horse drawn wagon touring historic spots of Seymour, the authentic herd of Longhorns from Ft Griffin, Daughters of the Republic of Texas treasure trunk display, a Lonesome Dove display, a Civil War camp, and much more.

-The Chamber of Commerce Banquet is set for Saturday, February 21, 2017.
+The Chamber of Commerce Banquet is set for February.
 This celebration of Seymour and its citizens is sponsored by the Seymour Chamber of Commerce as a “Thank-you” to its members and citizens of Seymour who provide such a generous support each year.
 This event is a greatly anticipated annual evening full of fun, great food, special recognition, and wonderful entertainment.
-Our favorite weather man, Skip McBride, entertained the group with his humor and weather knowledge.
-As each year before, The Chamber honored the Chamber’s “Business of the Year” and “Citizen of the Year”.
-“Business of the Year” was The Tractor Shop, owners Cathy and Carl Lohman.
-“Citizen of the Year” was Jo Reimer, owner of Blessings Tea Room.
-They each have been faithful supporters of the Seymour Chamber and always eager to sponsor any event.
+As each year before, The Chamber will honor the Chamber’s “Business of the Year” and “Citizen of the Year”.

 Seymour became the meeting point for cowmen from all over the western part of Texas.
 In 1896, an event was held in Seymour which was the first of its kind.
 It was called a “Cowboy Reunion” and was so popular that it became a tradition and is still held each year in July.
 There is no known record of any Cowboy Reunion held earlier than the one Seymour had in July of 1896.